bloominstituteoftechnology/node-db-challenge/README.md

-## Description

-In this challenge, you **design** and build an application for managing `Projects` and `Actions` in the spirit of David Allen's _Getting Things Done (GTD)_ methodology.

-Use _Node.js_, _Express.js_ and _Knex_ to build a RESTful API for a `Project Tracker` application that persists data to a _SQLite_ database.

-This will be akin to the Web API that you built in the last sprint, only this time, you'll be writing the persistence layer.

 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.